Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_killer_enabled                          0       // Whether or not the killer should spawn ttt_zombie_enabled                          0       // Whether or not the zombie should spawn ttt_madscientist_enabled                    0       // Whether or not the mad scientist should spawn
+ttt_killer_enabled                          0       // Whether or not the killer should spawn ttt_zombie_enabled                          0       // Whether or not the zombie should spawn ttt_madscientist_enabled                    0       // Whether or not the mad scientist should spawn ttt_shadow_enabled                          0       // Whether or not the shadow should spawn

 // Individual Role Spawn Weights ttt_hypnotist_spawn_weight                  1       // The weight assigned to spawning the hypnotist